"Through effective management

 October 30, 2015.
 The organization was founded in 1988 in

 memory of Deputy Fire Chief James G. Yvorra, who was killed in the line

 of duty.
 Since that time, YLD has awarded $140,500 in scholarships to

 members of the fire and emergency medical services.

-Announcement: Please join YLD in congratulating the 2012 Scholarship award recipients:
+Announcement: Please join YLD in congratulating the 2014 Scholarship

 Yvorra Leadership Development (YLD) is a non-profit private